ibelar/atk4-wp/readme.md

 ##Note on WpWidget

 The WpWidget class is not a children of an Agile Toolkit AbstractView simply because WordPress required that widget use the WordPress Widget class for defining their widgets.
-In order to be able to set the widget display using an Agile Toolkit view, the interface will add an atk view using the addWidgetDisplay('View') function.
+In order to be able to set the widget display using an Agile Toolkit view, the interface will add an Agile Toolkit view using the addWidgetDisplay('View') function.
 You may pass a regular Agile Toolkit view class to the function or define your own.
 You may also set the onDisplay( $callback ) function hook to your widget.
-This callback will be call prior to display the widget in WordPress and will receive the view instance, the one define with addWidgetDisplay(), and a copy of the widget instance field value, if define.
+This callback will be call prior to display the widget in WordPress and will receive the Agile Toolkit view instance, the one define with addWidgetDisplay(), and a copy of the widget instance field value, if defined.
-This is usefull for setting up you view prior to display it in WordPress, by calling the database or any other action need to setup the widget view.
+This is usefull for setting up the view prior to display it in WordPress, by calling the database or any other action need to set it up.

-Example of setting up your widget class:
+Example of a widget class:

 ```php
 namespace my_plugin\Widget;